ASCI-COEP/hacktoberfest/README.md

 git add my-awesome-algorithm.c/.cpp/.java/.py
 git commit -m "Add an implementation of my awesome algorithm in Python"
 ```
+Here are some guidelines on how to write a [great commit message](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).

 7. Push your commits
 ```bash
 git push